akashvaghela09/akashvaghela09/README.md

 Hi there 👋
 <br />
 I am Akash Vaghela, an aspiring full-stack developer from Jamnagar, Gujarat.
-I am a highly motivated and energetic person passionate about web development.
 Currently, I am learning full-stack web development at Masai School.
-I love to build apps that are useful.
+I love to build apps that are interesting and useful.

 ⚡ Little bit more about me:

+- ⚗️ Though I hold Bachelor's degree in chemical engineering, I aspire to work as a programmer.
-- 👯 I’m actively looking for oppotunities in full stack web development.
+- 🌱 I’m actively looking for oppotunities in full stack web development.

-- 🌱 I’m currently learning and building projects using MERN stack.
+#### ⚡ One line that describes me best?
+A hard working and energetic person who loves to code.

+#### 👯 Other interests
+I like to read books and watching short movies.

+#### 📫 How can you reach me?
+Connect with me on [Twitter](https://twitter.com/AayuShah711) or [LinkedIn](https://www.linkedin.com/in/aayushah711/).

-Want to know more about me?
-Check out my [Portfolio.](https://akashvaghela.vercel.app/)
+#### 💬 Want to know more about me?
+You can find my work on my [Portfolio](https://akashvaghela.vercel.app).

 <br />